SECTION: Index E - Purchasing

 - Assigning an identification number to each contract, or if responsibility is delegated to the department, Contract Administration will provide a number sequence.

-- Maintaining a history and checklist for each contract routed through Business Services.
+- Maintaining a contract administration log sheet and contract file for each contract routed through Business Services.

 - Tracking the status of pending contracts through execution.

-- Requesting reviews of all non-uniform agreements through the Office of General Counsel.
+- Requesting legal counsel reviews of all non-uniform agreements through UH Office of Contract Administration/Office of General Counsel.

 - Assisting in the preparation documents (cover sheets, duplication) when Board approval is required.